 - Budget up to €300,000

 The most challenging item in the brief was getting the right property in a location where a car was not necessary.
 Although both Marcus & Gabby drive and they told me they intended bringing a car to Spain for the winter, plus a rather powerful motorbike, they really wanted to live without having to use the car on a daily basis.
 They wanted to walk to a good supermarket and have a wide choice of bars and restaurants a stroll away.
-The problem is that most property on the coast is ribbon development running either side of the main road and unless you are right next to a shopping centre, which is not a very appealing prospect, a car is really an essential.
+The problem is that the coast is ribbon development running either side of the main road.
+Unless you are right next to a shopping centre, which is not a very appealing prospect, a car is really an essential.

 There were several options that would give a town centre location right on the coast; Torremolinos, Fuengirola, Marbella and Estepona and I also thought that La Cala de Mijas, a beachside village between Fuengirola and Marbella, might work.
 I discarded Estepona as being the furthest from the airport and also too close to where they already owned and I thought they could do better than either Torremolinos or Fuengirola.
-I firmly believe that a buyer coming into a distressed market should only look, if the budget allows, at the prime locations, particularly if they would have been priced out of that market when prices were at their peak.
+I firmly believe that a buyer coming into a distressed market as it was at the time should only look, if the budget allows, at the prime locations.
+When prices were at their peak Marbella would have been way beyond their budget but how things have changed.
 The fact is that even at the height of the boom their budget would have bought a property in all the secondary locations but they wouldn’t have had a hope in the two locations that I had in mind for them: Marbella and San Pedro de Alcántara.
-And while a property in these locations would take them to the top of their budget I knew they were making a lifestyle purchase for a long-term hold and I could not imagine a scenario where they would not be looking a substantial capital growth when they finally came to sell.
+And while a property in these locations would take them to the top of their budget I knew they were making a lifestyle purchase for a long-term hold and I could not imagine a scenario where they would not be looking a substantial capital growth over the long term.

-The key to being warm in winter in this part of Spain is a terrace with full sun between 10 and 4o’clock.
-Get that right and there will be few days when you won’t be able to have morning coffee and a leisurely lunch outside but most town centre properties either have a very small terrace, and many don’t have anything, or you have to choose between morning or afternoon sun, it is rare to get both.
+Marbella is at the heart of a micro-climate zone, very imprtant for winter warmth.
+The key to being warm in winter in this part of Spain is a terrace with full sun between 10am and 4pm.
+Get that right and there will be few days when you won’t be able to have morning coffee and a leisurely lunch outside.
+However, most town centre properties either have a very small terrace, and many don’t have anything.
+Alternatively, you have to choose between morning or afternoon sun, it is rare to get both.
 In San Pedro the choice was between town and beach and within a short time I had located a townhouse with lots of terraces and a garden and a ground floor apartment with good terraces and facing south, both on the beachside.
 In the town itself I located two penthouses, both privately for sale and with wonderful terraces but I rejected one because there were empty building lots in front and it was right opposite a school, which means noise and traffic.
 However, the other was very interesting, a duplex just off the church square, well within in budget and with keen seller so this was shortlisted for viewing, along with the beachside townhouse and apartment.

 Marbella was always going to be a challenge – while it is possible to buy under €300,000 in the town those properties are likely to be in older, high rise buildings which equals not very well built, poorly insulated and noisy and needing on-going maintenance or in a newer building it means being on the outskirts of town and a very long walk from the centre.
 In the historic centre of town, ‘el casco antiguo’, prices are high, many streets are quite noisy as they are lined with bars, restaurants and most houses do not have outside space at all, apart from perhaps a tiny Juliet balcony which is no good for sitting on.
 However, the clients were already familiar with the location and very keen to know what might be available so I put my walking shoes on and with my map I spent a morning walking every street in the Old Town.
 Three hours later and a bit foot-sore I had checked out every street, every alley, ticking them off as I went and I found eight properties for sale.
 I made appointments to view them all and that’s when reality clicked in – seven of the eight really weren’t worth a second look; either they faced the wrong way or there was a lot of updating to do, a couple claimed to have a terrace but not one that was going to see a glimmer of sun in winter, others were too small or in one of the noisier streets.
 But that left one that really was special and so adding it to those I had located in San Pedro I had the beginnings of an interesting shortlist so it was time to arrange viewings.